Donald Trump has found himself at the centre of an important news story at the moment.

-But what does this mean - and is it really a possibility for President Trump?
+But what does this mean and how serious is it?

 Impeachment proceedings are a rare event in the US and are a final check on the president's power.

 The United States Congress - the part of the US government that writes and brings in laws - can put certain senior American officials like the president on trial.

 The American Constitution, which is basically a rulebook for US citizens, states the president can be impeached and removed from office for a number of offences.

 These include "treason, bribery or other high crimes and misdemeanours".

 The process of impeachment is started by the House of Representatives, which is one half of the US Congress, their version of Parliament.